The-DevSec-Blueprint/dsb-digest/bp_kickstart_devsecops_career_4_certifications.md

 - **Validity:** 3 years, with an option to renew through continuing education credits.
 - **Cost:** $404 USD.

->**NOTE**: This can change, so make sure you already reference the original link for this exam here: [Certification Details - CompTIA Security+](https://www.comptia.org/certifications/security#examdetails)
+>**NOTE**: This can change, so make sure you reference the original link for this exam here: [Certification Details - CompTIA Security+](https://www.comptia.org/certifications/security#examdetails)

 ## 2. CompTIA Linux+